 a stomach or intestinal disease such as Crohn's disease;

-a blood cell disorder such as anemia (lack of red blood cells) or leukopenia (lack of white blood cells);
+a blood cell disorder such as anemia (lack of red blood cells) or low white blood cell (WBC) counts;

 Take metronidazole exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label and read all medication guides or instruction sheets.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 What happens if I miss a dose?